Skip to content

 Comparing against the wrong competitors

 Benchmarking against brands with fundamentally different business models or target markets leads to misleading conclusions.
-Regularly reassess your competitive set to ensure relevance.
+Regularly reassess your competitive set to ensure it remains relevant.

 Relying on outdated data

-The CPG landscape evolves quickly.
+The CPG industry evolves quickly.
 Using competitive data older than 6-12 months can lead to strategic decisions based on market conditions that no longer exist.

 Overlooking contextual factors